narengan/cis/cli/cli-glb.md

    -i, --instance   Instance name.
 If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.

-   -o, --output     Output the result as JSON style to a file.
-If not set, will output the result to terminal.
+   -o, --output     Specify output format, only JSON is supported now.

 **Output Table Columns**